Experienced Akita Breeder Refuses to Sell a Puppy to His Brother Because He Believes He Can't Handle One and Gets Criticized by Some Family Members

-Some dogs are not for beginners or people who can’t devote time to them.
-And Akita is one of those breeds.
-Many people choose their dogs based on their appearance, which is a mistake.
+Some dogs are not suitable for beginners or for people who can’t devote time to them, and the Akita is one of those breeds.
+Many people choose their dogs based on appearance, which is a mistake.

 Take a look at this interesting story.
-It is such a refreshment to see such a responsible dog breeder.
+It is refreshing to see such a responsible dog breeder.

 “I breed Japanese Akita dogs.
-They are excellent animals and make great companions.
-They, however, are not without issues.
-They are not fans of strangers.
-They are sometimes aggressive towards other dogs of the same sex.
+They are excellent animals and make great companions; however, they are not without issues.
+They are not fans of strangers and can sometimes be aggressive towards other dogs of the same sex.

 They are not usually a dog you want to take to an off-leash park.
-They are very strong-willed, and I would not recommend one for a first-time dog owner,” he honestly says.
+They are very strong-willed, and I would not recommend one for a first-time dog owner,” he honestly states.

 The puppies are usually sold even before birth, but this time he had one left because a customer backed out.
 And OP’s brother wanted it.

-“My brother piped up and said he would buy it, for a discount.
+“My brother piped up and said he would buy it for a discount.
 His kids got all wide-eyed and excited.
-I didn't want to disappoint them but I know I could easily find my puppy home and declined.
+I didn't want to disappoint them, but I knew I could easily find my puppy a home and declined.

-I like to know my dogs are getting a good home.
+I like to know my dogs are going to a good home.
 I am not a puppy mill.

-As I said Akitas are sort of well known for being dickish towards other dogs of the same sex.
-And while my brother is a very good pet owner, his dog is not really well trained.
+As I said, Akitas are somewhat well-known for being aggressive towards other dogs of the same sex.
+While my brother is a very good pet owner, his dog is not really well-trained.

 OP asks:

-He is an experienced and responsible Akita breeder.
-And he is fully aware of the breed's good and bad sides.
+He is an experienced and responsible Akita breeder, and he is fully aware of the breed's strengths and weaknesses.

-His brother wanted one of the puppies, and OP refused to sell him.
-That made his kids cry
+His brother wanted one of the puppies, and OP refused to sell it to him.
+That made his kids cry.

 The Dynamics of Family Relationships